I. Introduction and Purpose

 VI.
 Prohibited Student Conduct

 The behaviors detailed below provide students with general notice of prohibited conduct.
 The list is not designed to be all-inclusive, but should serve as examples of unacceptable student behavior, and thus be broadly read.
-The following actions, in addition to violations of all other rules and regulations relating to students, constitute conduct for which students may be disciplined.
+The following actions, in addition to violations of all other rules and regulations relating to students, constitute conduct for which students may be disciplined, whether such conduct occurs on- or off-campus.

 1. Endangering or causing physical harm to any person.
 Causing reasonable apprehension of such harm.
 Other conduct which endangers the health or safety of any person including, but not limited to: verbal abuse, threats, intimidation, harassment or coercion.
 Harassment via electronic modes of communication, including but not limited to: electronic mail, text messaging, and Internet sites.